You can translate the document:

 Denodo Virtual DataPort configuration

-The recommended steps to connect to a VDP database using LDAP authentication are:
+The recommended steps to connect to a Virtual Data Port(VDP) database using LDAP authentication, are as follows:

-1. Check the LDAP or Active Directory configuration
+- Verify the LDAP or Active Directory configuration.

 The most common scenario is to have an Active Directory with the information about users and groups (for example, departments).
-The first thing to do before activating the LDAP configuration in VDP is to take a look at the LDAP server itself to see how it is structured.
+Before activating the LDAP configuration in VDP, it is essential to take a look at the LDAP server itself to understand how it is structured.

 The application will prompt the user for a valid username to connect to the AD (this user needs enough privileges to search into the active directory):